jagenjo/game2d_2019/README.md

 # Game2D 2019

 **The Converters** is a 2D game I did during a week for my Gamedev Course at Universitat Pompeu Fabra.
+The theme was FAMILY+RELIGION.

 ![alt text](preview.png)